ethersphere/swarm-guide/contents/architecture.rst

 These HTTP proxy API is described in detail in the :ref:`API Reference` section.

-.. note:: In POC4, json manifests will be replaced by serialisation scheme that enables compact path proofs, essentially asserting that a file is part of a collection that can be verified by any third party or can smart contract.
+.. note:: In POC4, json manifests will be replaced by a serialisation scheme that enables compact path proofs, essentially asserting that a file is part of a collection that can be verified by any third party or smart contract.

 .. index::
    manifest